Tell Me a Story: Branded Content That Works

-To avoid that problem, companies are integrating the product into videos and movies from the start, so that the brand is subtle but essential.
+To avoid that problem, companies are integrating branded content marketing into videos and movies from the start, so that the brand is subtle, but essential to the overall narrative.
 David Beebe, Marriott’s Vice President of global creative and content marketing, observes that brands should “stop interrupting what people are interested in, and become what they’re interested in.”

 From inspiring real-life stories to quirky short films, these branded video series and films are compelling enough to take the spotlight, but still effective for advertising.
 Let’s take a look at the different strategies they use to promote their product.